ggrillidc/DDrates/Readme.md

 ### Contents

-- 'data/bremsstrahlung' - Contains the data for the X-ray form factors, from https://physics.nist.gov/PhysRefData/FFast/html/form.html;
+- `data/bremsstrahlung` - Contains the data for the X-ray form factors, from https://physics.nist.gov/PhysRefData/FFast/html/form.html;
-- 'data/DarkSide50' - Contains the data for the calibration curve to convert electron or nuclear recoil spectra to ionization spectra in LAr underground detectors, from 1802.06994 and 1802.06998;
+- `data/DarkSide50` - Contains the data for the calibration curve to convert electron or nuclear recoil spectra to ionization spectra in LAr underground detectors, from 1802.06994 and 1802.06998;
-- 'data/Migdal' - Contains the differential transition probabilities for argon, from 1707.07258;
+- `data/Migdal` - Contains the differential transition probabilities for argon, from 1707.07258;
-- 'src' - Python files to compute the nuclear recoil, Migdal and Bremsstrahlung rates, plus an example jupyter notebook.
+- `src` - Python files to compute the nuclear recoil, Migdal and Bremsstrahlung rates, plus an example jupyter notebook.

 ### Requirements